blinkinput/blinkinput-android/README.md

 ##### `OcrResult getOcrResult(String parserGroupName)`
 Returns the [OCR result](https://blinkinput.github.io/blinkinput-android/com/microblink/results/ocr/OcrResult.html) structure for parser group named `parserGroupName`.

-## <a name="blinkOCR_templating"></a> Scanning templated documents with BlinkOCR recognizer
+## <a name="detectorRecognizer_templating"></a> Scanning templated documents with DetectorRecognizer

-This section discusses the setting up of BlinkOCR recognizer for scanning templated documents.
+This section discusses the setting up of DetectorRecognizer for scanning templated documents.
 Please check demo app for examples.

 Templated document is any document which is defined by its template.
 Template contains the information about how the document should be detected, i.e. found on the camera scene and information about which part of document contains which useful information.

 ### Defining how document should be detected

 Before performing OCR of the document, _BlinkInput_ first needs to find its location on camera scene.
 In order to perform detection, you need to define [DetectorSettings](https://blinkinput.github.io/blinkinput-android/com/microblink/detectors/DetectorSettings.html) which will be used to instantiate detector which perform document detection.
-You can set detector settings with method [`setDetectorSettings(DetectorSettings)`](https://blinkinput.github.io/blinkinput-android/com/microblink/recognizers/blinkocr/BlinkOCRRecognizerSettings.html#setDetectorSettings-com.microblink.detectors.DetectorSettings-).
-If you do not set detector settings, BlinkOCR recognizer will work in [Segment scan mode](#blinkOCR).
+You have to set detector settings when instantiating the `DetectorRecognizer` as parameter to its constructor.
+It is possible to update detector settings with method [`setDetectorSettings(DetectorSettings)`](https://blinkinput.github.io/blinkinput-android/com/microblink/recognizers/detector/DetectorRecognizerSettings.html#setDetectorSettings-com.microblink.detectors.DetectorSettings-).

-You can find out more information about about detectors that can be used in section [Detection settings and results](#detectionSettingsAndResults).
+You can find out more information about detectors that can be used in section [Detection settings and results](#detectionSettingsAndResults).

 ### Defining how document should be recognized